AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module2/ex2.md

 ![Data Ingestion](./images/clickaddfield.png)

 After clicking the **+ Add Field**-button, you now see a new **object** in your schema.
 This object represents a custom **object** in your Schema and is named after your Adobe Experience Platform Tenant ID.
-You can view the Tenant ID for your Adobe Experience Platform instance [here](../../environment.md).
+You can view the Tenant ID for your Adobe Experience Platform instance in your **Environment Variables**.

 ![Data Ingestion](./images/tenant.png)